karthik13691/ML-Projects/README.md

 # ML-Projects

-Few Machine Learning projects that I've built for learning and developing my ML skills.
+Few Machine Learning projects that I've worked on while learning and developing my ML skills.
 Here, I upload completed projects on the go as I learn/work on them.

 Language: Python